Dear Members,

 Agriculture Extension Activities

-Agriculture is the main source of livelihood for the farmers, which includes crops,
+Agriculture is the main source of livelihood for the farmers, which include crops,

 animals and allied activities.
 Agriculture Extension Activities are being undertaken by